Skip to main content

 MDL tells an agent what your data means.
 Instructions tell it how your team wants that data used.
 Memory tells it what has worked before: which schema items were relevant, which SQL answered a similar question, and which examples your team has already confirmed.

 Without memory, every question starts from zero.
-With memory, each accepted answer can make the next answer easier to ground.
+With memory, each accepted answer can make the next answer, and the next dashboard, easier to ground.
+It is the retrieval half of the learning loop: the loop writes knowledge down; memory finds it again when a similar question arrives.

 Why memory matters